A breakdown of the best fishing tackle to use in Scottish rivers when salmon fishing

 Standard Spey Lines

-It can be confusing deciding what fly line to use on a salmon rod.
+Salmon fly lines in their various formats can be confusing.
 What are the differences between Skagit, Scandi, Spey and Shooting head lines?
 This guide should help.

 In simple physics mass moves mass, therefore a heavier head Skagit will turn over heavier tip and your fly with a lot more easier than a Short Spey Line.
 These are also easy to cast, and your guide can get you up and running safely and quickly for an enjoyable day on the river.